oracle/zfssa-csi-driver/examples/nfs-vsc/README.md

 Wait until the READYTOUSE of the snapshot becomes true before moving on to the next steps.
 It is important to use the RESTORESIZE value of the volume snapshot just created when specifying the storage capacity of a persistent volume claim to provision a persistent volume using this snapshot.
-For example, the storage capacity in ../nfs-snapshot/nfs-pvc-from-snapshot.yaml
+For example, the storage capacity in nfs-snapshot-user/nfs-pvc-from-snapshot.yaml.

-Optionally, verify the volume snapshot exists on ZFS Storage Appliance.
-The snapshot name on ZFS Storage Appliance should have the volume snapshot UID as the suffix.
+Optionally, verify the volume snapshot exists on the Oracle ZFS Storage Appliance.
+The snapshot name on the Oracle ZFS Storage Appliance should have the volume snapshot UID as the suffix.

 ## Creating persistent volume claim